Remydeme/GO-tutorial-links/README.md

 # GO-tutorial-links
-This golang contains links to article about how to use golang tools.
+This golang contains links of articles about golang and how to use golang tools.